 Step Number 3: Submission

-Few months before COY16, you will receive an instructions where and how to submit your Youth Statement
+A few months before COY16, you will receive instructions on where and how to submit your Youth Statement

 Looking for your regional/country coordinator?